antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ### Asynchronous message handlers

-`IMessageHandler` and `INonCyclicMessageHandler` work synchronously, but if you want an async version then use `IAsyncMessageHandler` and `IAsyncNonCyclicMessageHandler`.
+`IMessageHandler` and `INonCyclicMessageHandler` work synchronously, but if you want to use an async technology then use `IAsyncMessageHandler` and `IAsyncNonCyclicMessageHandler`.
-There are extension methods that allows you to register it the same way as synchronous ones in **singleton** or **transient** modes.
+There are extension methods that allow you to register it the same way as synchronous ones in **singleton** or **transient** modes.

 ```c#
 services.AddRabbitMqClient(clientConfiguration)